IPod Nano: 5th generation

-At Apple's September 9, 2009 event, a fifth generation iPod Nano was unveiled with reduced prices on the larger model (at the time of release, the 8 GB was priced at $149 and the 16 GB at $179), a larger, 56.3 mm diagonal screen (up from 50.8 mm in third and fourth generation iPod Nanos), which is also wider, integrated video camera with 16 special effects, microphone, FM radio with iTunes tagging (via RDS) multiple radio regions including Americas, Asia, Australia, Europe, and Japan.
+At Apple's September 9, 2009 event, a fifth generation iPod Nano was unveiled with reduced prices on the larger models (at the time of release, the 8 GB was priced at $149 and the 16 GB at $179), a larger, 56.3 mm diagonal screen (up from 50.8 mm in third and fourth generation iPod Nanos), which is also wider, integrated video camera with 16 special effects, microphone, FM radio with iTunes tagging (via RDS) and supporting multiple radio regions including Americas, Asia, Australia, Europe, and Japan.

-As well as continuing to support picture viewing and video playback, it also includes Live Pause, a built-in pedometer, Nike+iPod Support and a speaker.
+As well as continuing to offer picture viewing and video playback, it also includes Live Pause, a built-in pedometer, Nike+iPod Support and a speaker.
 This model also has the Genius Mix feature installed.

 The headphone jack and dock connector swap locations so that the headphone jack is to the left of the dock connector.
 Therefore, the fifth generation iPod Nano uses a different Apple Universal Dock insert than the fourth generation.

 The fifth generation iPod Nano has nine finishes: Silver, Black, Purple, Blue, Yellow, Orange, Product Red, Green, and Pink.
 All have a glossier, shinier finish than the fourth generation.
 Just like the fourth-generation iPod Nano, Product Red Nano was only available on the Apple Online Store and Apple Retail Store.

 This generation was discontinued on September 1, 2010.